polywrap/documentation/src/docs/tutorials/test-wraps/infra-pipeline.md

 - A Ganache Ethereum test network at http://localhost:**8545**
 - An IPFS node at http://localhost:**5001**

-It also sets up ENS smart contracts at initialization, so you can build wrappers and deploy them to an ENS registry on your locally hosted testnet.
+It also sets up ENS smart contracts at initialization, so you can build wraps and deploy them to an ENS registry on your locally hosted testnet.
 The Ethereum address of the ENS registry is 0xe78A0F7E598Cc8b0Bb87894B0F60dD2a88d6a8Ab.

 ```yaml title="Example: local module configuration"